PTiringer/nomad-FAIR/docs/howto/plugins/apis.md

 Read the official [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/) to learn how to build apps and APIs with FastAPI.

-If you run NOMAD with this plugin following our [Oasis installation documentation](../oasis/install.md) and our [plugin installation documentation](../oasis/plugins_install.md), you can curl this API and should receive the message:
+If you run NOMAD with this plugin following our [Oasis installation documentation](../oasis/install.md) you can curl this API and should receive the message:

 ```sh
 curl localhost/nomad-oasis/myapi